 What is courier fleet insurance?

-Courier fleet insurance is a single insurance policy designed to cover three or more vehicles making deliveries to multiple locations for hire and reward.
+Courier fleet insurance is a single insurance policy designed to cover three or more vehicles making deliveries to multiple locations for hire and reward or goods in transit / removals.
 It’s more economical than purchasing separate insurance policies for each of your business’s delivery vehicles.

 The policies are also distinct from standard fleet insurance, such as for company cars, which don’t address the unique risks and insurance requirements of vehicles used for deliveries.